What is Commercial Dry Waste and Wet Waste?

 - Landfills are very much a finite resource and adding waste to landfill, because of poor segregation, which could be otherwise recycled or reused, will result in less landfill resources over time driving up the price of waste disposal.

-- Incorrect segregation between wet and dry waste can cause spoilage of the dry waste such as cardboard and paper.
+- Incorrect segregation between wet and dry waste can cause spoilage of dry waste such as cardboard and paper.
 This results in not being able to reuse these otherwise easily-recycled items.

 - Mixed dry and wet waste in landfills has been known to cause environmental issues such as crop failure, polluted water sources and localised explosions due to the toxic gas build-up.